smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 Harvard University is a rowing powerhouse.
 For years, undefeated seasons were not unusual and they enjoyed complete domination of the collegiate rowing landscape.
 Kilbridge now found himself a part of this rowing dynasty, and from the first day of practice he could sense "the level of intensity about the whole thing."

 “The big challenge was making the boat you wanted to make, rather than winning your races in the spring.
-The feeling was, if you made, whatever [boat you wanted]...you were gonna win most of your races,” said Kilbridge.
+The feeling was, if you made, whatever [boat you wanted]...you were gonna win most of your races,” says Kilbridge.

 Kilbridge quickly adapted to the competitive environment.
 He made the fastest freshman eight, which won Eastern Sprints.
 This victory was, “in terms of pure joy,” Kilbridge’s favorite moment in his rowing career.
 The success continued as his sophomore year, he made the second fastest upperclassmen eight, which went undefeated during the spring season and won Eastern Sprints.
 His junior year, he made the first eight, which came in second at Eastern Sprints by 0.2 seconds.